-Media Studies is an excellent pathway for students who may want to experience communication, social media, film production technologies, and is crucial in developing critical thinking skills.
-It is the start of a 4-year programme of Media Studies at BDSC and is a valuable subject for many tertiary pathways.
+If you use media every day, you should be doing Media Studies!
+Media Studies is great for students who want to get better at communication, social media, film-making, and is crucial in developing critical thinking skills-in short, anyone who wants to better understand how the world works!
+It is the start of a 4-year programme of Media Studies at BDSC and is a valuable subject for many university pathways.

-Year 10 Media Studies introduces concepts used in later levels of Media Studies and leads to the senior NCEA Media Studies courses, in which students build on the skills and concepts.
-Students begin examining the role media plays in their lives and the importance it has for society.
-It is a suitable subject for a broad range of learners.
+Year 10 Media Studies introduces the key concepts used in later levels of Media Studies and leads to the senior Media Studies courses, in which students build on the skills and concepts.
+Media students begin examining the role media plays in their lives and the importance it has for society.
+It is a suitable subject for a broad range of students.

-During the year, students will cover close reading skills, the study of a film genre, research, how satire is used in animation, and in media production.
+During the year, media students will cover close reading and film analysis, the study of a film genre, the place of animation and satire, and finally, planning and producing a short film.
 Students will get practical experience in using several different media technologies which include camera, sound and editing software.
-In Term 4, they showcase their skills by working in small groups and producing and editing a short film which could be in any genre (this could include narrative films, music videos, documentaries, etc).
+In Term 4, they showcase their skills by working in small groups and filming, producing and editing a short film of any genre (this could include narrative films, music videos, documentaries, etc).